 Our Trip to Monterey… And How to Recover After “Over-Indulging”This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 One of the things I love about being in the Bay Area is that there are tons of vacation spots within just a couple hours of home.
 Monterey is one of those hidden gems that is just south of the Bay Area, but feels like you’re in a destination far away.